Stats from the ASL/KSL era

 39Modesty401518

-SoulKey’s recent streak has in fact put him ahead of FlaSh by a single point.
-It will be interesting to hopefully see them battle it out in the next ASL!
-We should also note that FlaSh dropped some rating during his last recorded games, when he was knocked out by Soma in ASL season 10 while playing Random.
-One can certainly speculate that he might still have been at #1 if he had stuck to his main race.
+SoulKey's recent streak has put him so far in the lead he's almost 100 points ahead of FlaSh at number 2.
+It will be interesting to hopefully see them battle it out in the next ASL.
+We should also note that FlaSh dropped some rating during his last recorded games when he was knocked out by Soma in ASL season 10 while playing Random.
+One can certainly speculate that he might have been closer to Soulkey if he had stuck to his main race.

 Player winrates and game duration